Quantum LDPC codes from intersecting subsets: Introduction

+The focus of much recent work has been on properties of asymptotic families of LDPC codes.
+However, it has been noted that asymptotic constructions do not necessarily produce the best quantum LDPC codes for small or medium block lengths \cite{panteleev2021degeneratequantum}.
+As a concrete example of this observation relevant to the present work, \cite{ostrev2024classicalproduct} shows that a $[[512,174,8]]$ quantum CSS code obtained from the 3D classical product of the $[8,7,2]$ single parity check code has much better empirical performance than a quantum Tanner code with similar block size and rate.

+The present work focuses on block sizes of a few tens or a few hundreds of qubits.
+There are two reasons for this choice.
+First, these numbers reflect the current limitations of quantum hardware.
+Second, modern classical communications systems continue to use these block sizes in some cases, even though there now exists classical hardware capable of handling much longer error correcting codes.
+Therefore, quantum LDPC codes with small and medium block sizes are interesting at present and are likely to remain so even in a hypothetical future with much better quantum hardware.

 The rest of the paper is structured as follows.
 Section \ref{sec:Preliminaries} covers notational conventions, background material, and some preparatory technical results.
 Then, section \ref{sec:GeneralCase} gives the general case of intersecting subset codes and derives various properties.
-Section \ref{sec:SpecialCase} considers a subfamily, defines a generalization of classical Reed Muller codes, and uses these to derive a formula for the distance of the quantum codes.
+Section \ref{sec:SpecialCase} considers a subfamily, defines a generalization of classical Reed Muller codes, and uses these to derive a formula for the distance of the quantum codes as well as the distances of the classical linear codes protecting against syndrome errors.
 Section \ref{sec:Examples} contains an extensive collection of examples with block sizes $2^m$, $m=3, \dots, m$ and with syndrome measurements on 2, 4, or 8 qubits.
 Section \ref{sec:Conclusion} concludes the paper and gives some possible directions for future work.